 Fence-All does offer pre-staining options for most of our wood products, ask a Sales Representative for details.

 NO. Pollen and pollution are the most common causes of discoloration, even if the wood has been properly stained, and should be removed//cleaned every spring and fall.

 9. How long should I expect Fence or Deck to last?

-10. How long should I expect the cedar to continue to look good?
+10. How long should I expect until I have to stain again?

 11. What about environmental concerns?